clevelandmusicco/HothouseExamples/README.md

 ### Prerequisites

 * **[A Daisy Seed with 65MB of memory](https://electro-smith.com/products/daisy-seed?variant=45234245108004)** - While the 65MB is not critical, it is highly recommended.
 Several of the examples in this repo will not compile on 1MB version of the Daisy Seed.
+Just spend the extra few dollars for the additional capacity.
 * **[A Daisy development environment](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment)** - Nothing that comes after this will work until you have the Daisy toolchain installed, configured, and functioning properly.
 * **[A Cleveland Music Co.
 Hothouse](https://clevelandmusicco.com/hothouse-diy-digital-signal-processing-platform-kit/) (with a Daisy Seed installed)** - Whether you acquired it as a kit or fully-assembled, either will work fine.